 This is also a great way to get kids involved in the kitchen.
 They can pick the flavors – and even pick the fruit right off the plant!
 For the younger crowd with limited food prep skills, the fruit prep doesn’t have to be cosmetically perfect because everything ends up in the blender.

 With strawberries, this is one of the fastest ways to process them for storage because you can give them a quick rinse and puree them with the tops intact.
 Yes – strawberry tops are edible!
 They are also loaded with vitamins – but are rather chewy, so fruit leathers and smoothies can get them in your diet without the kids being the wiser.
-(For more strawberry top ideas, check out 5 Uses for Strawberry Tops from the Coastal Homestead.)
+(For more strawberry top ideas, check out 5 Uses for Strawberry Tops from My Homestead Life.)

 Homemade Fruit Leather Recipe